“Hi, my name is Jane, and I’m a hot sleeper.”

 Even though cotton is comfortable, it may not be the best choice for you if you are a hot sleeper that also sweats a lot because cotton isn’t very good at wicking away moisture.

-We said it before, we’ll say it again...bamboo is the coolest!
-Moisture wicking, hypoallergenic, and eco-friendly...what’s not to love?
+We said it before, and we’ll say it again...bamboo is the coolest!
+Moisture-wicking, hypoallergenic, and eco-friendly...what’s not to love?

 Use The Best Bedding

 With bedding being one of the most common problems for hot sleepers, it is worth knowing and investing in the best bedding to help prevent sleeping hot.

 Using a duvet for your cover is a great choice.
 But, if you are a hot sleeper, it is really important that you choose the right one.

 A silk duvet may be the ideal choice for hot sleepers.
 To begin with, silk is lightweight, which means that you are not going to be tossing and turning because of its weight.
 The extra movement would only mean you would be producing even more body heat.